 Co-Chief Investigator for the STREAM trial.

-Enrolment of participants to Stage 2 is expected to continue until late 2019, with initial trial results available in 2021.
-Thirteen Stage 2 sites in Ethiopia, Georgia, India, Moldova, Mongolia, South Africa, and Uganda are currently participating in Stage 2 of the trial.
+Initial trial results from Stage 2 of the trial are expected in 2022.
+Thirteen Stage 2 sites in Ethiopia, Georgia, India, Moldova, Mongolia, South Africa, and Uganda are participating in Stage 2 of the trial.